 lifetime current:

-20124(bytes), 83(packets)Counters for bytes and packets matched by this policy, to be used if limits have been set.
+20124(bytes), 83(packets)Counters for bytes and packets matched by this state, to be used if limits have been set.

 stats: